The first day of kindergarten is probably, up until this point, the biggest milestone your child has reached.

-So the best way to teach these skills to your preschooler is to play school!
+So the best way to teach these skills to your preschooler is to play pretend school!

 You should take turns pretending to be the teacher and the student while you play to help your child understand the role of the teacher.
 If your child has siblings you can include them as students as well.

-You can use this play school set from Melissa & Doug to make the play feel more real and practice some of the important aspects of school to help your child get ready for kindergarten, such as:
+You can use this playschool set from Melissa & Doug to make the play feel more realistic and practice some of the important aspects of attending school to help your child get ready for kindergarten, such as:

-These are all things that happen every day in school that your child may not have experienced before and may forget.
+These are all things that happen frequently in school that your child may not have experienced before and may forget.
 This could cause anxiety, or your child could be so focused on planning what they will say that they can’t concentrate on learning.

 Practicing these skills through play will help them become more comfortable for your kiddo and lead to their success!